Is Nursing School Hard? The Truth Releaved!

 What Makes Nursing School Hard?

-Nursing school can be a tough row to hoe, but understanding the hurdles can prepare you for what’s ahead.
+Nursing school can be a tough, but understanding the hurdles can prepare you for what’s ahead.

 1. Time Management

-Nursing school, you’ll quickly find, is a veritable whirlwind of lectures, assignments, lab work, and the all-consuming clinical practice.
+You’ll quickly find that nursing school is a veritable whirlwind of lectures, assignments, lab work, and all-consuming clinical practice.
 It may seem like a juggling act where the balls just keep adding up.
-You might find yourself wishing for more hours in the day, but remember, time is a constant.
+You might wish for more hours in the day, but remember, time is a constant.
 The key is effective management to use it wisely.

 Time management of nursing school hard